lr-m/lr-m.github.io/static/media/vr-2023-06-03-analysing-a-dirt-cheap-router_part_4.96eb02d06cedc5cb6595.md

 ![3_bytes_7_bits_expected.png](/assets/images/analysing_a_dirt_cheap_router_part_4/3_bytes_7_bits_expected.png)

-The last bit has 2 possible values, so we can just try both of these values for *$s0* in the overflow until there is not a crash - the last byte was determined to be *0x0* which makes sense because allignment.
+The last bit has 2 possible values, so we can just try both of these values for *$s0* in the overflow until there is not a crash - the last byte was determined to be *0x0* which makes sense because alignment.

 So, here are the values we need to get back into the respective registers to continue execution: